Welcome to Takahama

 和田地区

-Wada is home to the beautiful ‘Wakasa Wada Beach’, which was the first beach in Asia to receive the International Environmental Certification “Blue Flag.”
-Wada’s historical district still has many Japanese Minshuku Inns, and the traditional atmosphere of strolling through the narrow streets can still be enjoyed today.
+Wada is home to the stunning Wakasa Wada Beach, the first in Asia to receive the prestigious Blue Flag International Environmental Certification.
+The town’s historic district retains many traditional Japanese Minshuku inns, and the charm of wandering through its narrow streets can still be enjoyed today.

 Discover… History & Culture

 Takahama has always been known for its great beaches, and in its heyday it attracted as many as 1 million people each summer.
 As a port town it`s also been known for its thriving fishing industry, and the fresh seafood caught in Wakasa Bay was transported to ancient Kyoto along the famous Saba Kaido routes (Mackerel Highways).
+Takahama is also the birthplace of Zen Master Soyen Shaku, a pioneer of modern Japan who became the first Zen Buddhist Master to introduce Zen to the Western world.
+Takahama also boasts many traditional festivals that have been preserved and passed down throughout the centuries, including the famous “7 Year Festival” which is one of the largest festivals in the Wakasa region and continues to attract thousands of visitors.

 History and culture